 I sighed in irritation.
 "Okay.
 Let's get you to bed.
 We don't need you doing anything stupid."

 "But Alexxxx… I was just about to have fuuuun."

 I glanced up to see someone standing with his hands grasping the bars.
 His face was visible between his hands.
 He looked to be in his late twenties.
 His body was heavily overweight.
 That explained the big mouth.
 I didn't recognize him as someone I helped capture.

 All eyes were now on us.
 I hated being the center of attention.
 I could see a smug smile on Jack's face.
 He wanted to get a reaction out of me.
 That always seemed to be his goal.

 "You had better back up from the door before I make you an example of why not to speak out."

 Quickly I saw the bravery disappear as his shoulder sank and his eyes met the floor.
-He stepped away from the door and disappeared behind the kidnapped who were in the cell with him.
+He stepped away and disappeared behind the Kidnapped who were in the cell with him.

 "Does anyone else want to speak up?"
 I scanned each cell, wanting someone to say something, but the room remained quiet.

 "Good.
 Jack, let's go get you to bed.
 You don't want the boss to see you like this."